EmilHvitfeldt/smltar/docs/04_stemming.md

 <p class="caption">(\#fig:stemmingresults)Results for three different stemming strategies</p>
 </div>

 \index{stemming algorithm!Porter}Porter stemming is the most different from the other two approaches.
-In the top twenty words here, we don't see a difference between removing only the letter "s" and taking the slightly more sophisticated "S" stemmer approach to plural endings.
+In the top-20 words here, we don't see a difference between removing only the letter "s" and taking the slightly more sophisticated "S" stemmer approach to plural endings.
 In what situations *do* we see a difference?

 ```r